Honest1519/cis-110/frontend/public/textbook/content/overviews/01-one-computer/index.md

 ## Overview

-* **Files** - Exploring how data is organized, stored, and accessed within computer systems
+* **Files** - Exploring how data is organized, stored, and accessed within computer systems.
-* **Programs** - Examining how software instructions are created, compiled, and executed by the computer
+* **Programs** - Examining how software instructions are created, compiled, and executed by the computer.
-* **Hardware** - Understanding the physical components that make up a computer and how they work together to process information
+* **Hardware** - Understanding the physical components that make up a computer and how they work together to process information.
-* **Operating System** - Learning how software manages hardware resources and provides a platform for applications
+* **Operating System** - Learning how software manages hardware resources and provides a platform for applications.

 ## Pre-Test